 Benefit Description You Pay Inpatient hospital (cont.)
-High Custodial care; see definition All charges Non-covered facilities, such as nursing homes or schools Personal comfort items, such as telephone, television, barber services, guest meals and beds Private nursing care • The cost of the professional dental services Outpatient hospital or ambulatory surgical center High Operating, recovery, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests, X-rays , and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma Pre-surgical testing Dressings , casts , and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: - We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
+High Custodial care; see definition All charges • Non-covered facilities, such as nursing homes or schools • Personal comfort items, such as telephone, television, barber services, guest meals and beds Private nursing care • The cost of the professional dental services Outpatient hospital or ambulatory surgical center High Operating, recovery, and other treatment rooms Nothing Prescribed drugs and medications Diagnostic laboratory tests, X-rays , and pathology services • Administration of blood, blood plasma, and other biologicals Blood and blood plasma Pre-surgical testing • Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: - We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
 We do not cover the dental procedures.
-Nothing Extended care benefits/Skilled nursing care facility benefits High Skilled nursing facility (SNF): Nothing Charges for daily room and board and general nursing services provided during a skilled nursing facility confinement up to 120 days of confinement per benefit year are covered if you entered the facility within 24 hours after discharge from a covered hospital confinement for continued treatment of the same condition.
+Not covered: Blood and blood derivatives not replaced by the member All charges Extended care benefits/Skilled nursing care facility benefits High Skilled nursing facility (SNF): Nothing Charges for daily room and board and general nursing services provided during a skilled nursing facility confinement up to 120 days of confinement per benefit year are covered if you entered the facility within 24 hours after discharge from a covered hospital confinement for continued treatment of the same condition.
 Confinement in a swing bed in a hospital is considered the same as a skilled nursing facility.
 Coverage is provided for physical therapy, occupational therapy, speech therapy, and durable medical equipment if medically necessary and provided by a participating provider.
-Your primary care physician must certify that your skilled nursing facility confinement is medically necessary for care or treatment of the bodily injury or sickness that caused the hospital confinement.